aws-samples/amazon-lookout-for-equipment-demo-app/README.md

 After you clicked on the `Launch stack` button above, you will be brought to the `Create stack` screen.
 Start by clicking `Next` at the bottom:

 To be finished...

+### Updating the app

+When a new release of this application is available in this repository, a notification will appear in the top menu bar of the app:

+To update the app in your AWS account, the following these steps:

+To do.

 ### Uninstalling the demo app